emilioTe/populace/Readme.md

 # populace
-SQL generator used to populate a test database based on your own schema.. and some decorators.
+SQL generator to populate a test database based on your own schema.. and some decorators.

 ## Requirements
 * [python](http://python.org)